 In addition to spectacular landscapes, a highlight of your exploration of Bumthang will be the Orgyencholing Palace, which has been converted into a fabulous museum providing an insight into the times prior to the establishment of hereditary monarchy in 1907.
-Search for new bird species in the blue pine forests of Chumey Valley including the stunning, iridescent Himalayan monal, a pheasant that frequents the Tharpaling Monastery.
-Beautiful rosefinches and rufous-breasted accentor may be seen foraging in the open fields with the Himalayan griffon soaring above.
+Search for new birds in the blue pine forests of Chumey Valley including the stunning, iridescent Himalayan monal, a pheasant that frequents the Tharpaling Monastery.
+In the open fields, you may see beautiful rosefinches and rufousbreasted accentor with Himalayan griffon soaring above.